 The preparation of financial statements in conformity with accounting principles generally accepted in the U.S. requires management to make estimates, assumptions and judgments that affect the amounts reported in the financial statements, including the notes thereto.
-We consider critical accounting policies to be those that require more significant judgments and estimates in the preparation of our consolidated financial statements, including the following: revenue recognition; leases; accounts receivable and allowance for doubtful accounts; income taxes; equity compensation valuations; and long-lived asset valuations.
+We consider critical accounting policies to be those that require more significant judgments and estimates in the preparation of our consolidated financial statements, including the following: revenue recognition and reserve for missing medical equipment.
 Management relies on historical experience and other assumptions believed to be reasonable in making its judgments and estimates.
 Actual results could differ materially from those estimates.